 Table of Contents:

-Although Agrawal's epic caption meant that this new technology earned the name bulletproofs, it does not explain why they’re safe, useful, and necessary for the blockchain industry.
-Let’s have a look at the concept of bulletproofs, how they work, and their applications.
+Although Agrawal's epic caption meant that this new technology earned its name, it does not explain why they’re safe, useful, and necessary for the blockchain industry.
+Let’s have a look at the concept, its inner workings, and some of its implementations.

 Introduction: It all started with CTs and range proofs